-Premolars and molars are the teeth responsible for chewing and grinding food.
-In general, the premolars and first and second molars should be fully erupted by age thirteen.
-The last set of molars are known as wisdom teeth, which typically come in between age 17 and 21.
-Wisdom teeth often get extracted because there's gum inflammation, sensitivity, infection, abnormal positioning, or are impacted under the gum.
-Aside from their function in breaking down food, premolar and molar teeth play a vital role in speech.
+The teeth in the back of the mouth are responsible for chewing and grinding food.
+In general, the first and second molars should erupt fully by age 13.
+The last set of molars are known as wisdom teeth and typically come in between ages 17 and 21.
+Wisdom teeth often get extracted because of infection, abnormal positioning or because they may be impacted under the gum.
+Aside from their function in breaking down food, molars play a vital role in speech.

-The chewing surface of premolars and molars is a landscape of mountains and valleys.
-The valleys, pits, and grooves, are the size of a pencil tip, which means they are harder to clean and reach with a toothbrush.
+The chewing surfaces of permanent molars have pits and grooves, which are harder to clean and reach with a toothbrush.
 This creates the perfect environment for plaque buildup and for decay to develop.
-To keep the natural teeth healthy and functioning long term, it is recommended to protect these teeth with dental sealants.
+To keep permanent molars healthy and functioning long term, dentists typically recommend preventive dental sealants.

 Who Should Get Sealants?

-Sealants are a thin coat of glossy resin material painted on a tooth (premolar/molar) to cover and protect the deep grooves and pits from collecting food particles like sugars and bacteria (plaque).
-This prevents cavities (decay).
+Sealants are a thin coat of glossy resin material painted on a tooth (permanent molar) to cover and protect the deep grooves and pits from collecting food particles like sugars and bacteria (plaque).
+This prevents cavities.

-While adults can benefit from sealants, it is normal for a dentist to create a treatment plan that includes sealants for children as their tooth pits and grooves are more susceptible to cavities for a variety of reasons, for instance developing oral hygiene habits and diet.
-The procedure may be completed in a mobile dental unit at school, clinic, or dental office.
+Dentists generally recommend sealants for children soon after their permanent molars erupt.
+This is because the pits and grooves are more susceptible to cavities for a variety of reasons.
+These reasons may include children's developing oral hygiene habits, which may not yet be ideal, and their diets, which can sometimes be problematic.
+The procedure may be completed in a mobile dental unit at school, in a clinic or at your regular dental office.

-The process of placing a sealant is painless, quick, and easy, with no needle injection involved!
+The process of placing a sealant is quick, easy, and painless with no numbing injection involved.

 - A special light is shined on the tooth to harden the sealant

 That's it!
-The bite might feel funny at first, but the sensation will go away shortly.
+The bite might feel different at first, but the sensation will go away shortly.

 Sealants and Dental Benefits